Paul Teal: Career

 Teal's credits include American Rust, Shots Fired, George & Tammy, The Staircase, Dynasty, Fear Street Part Two: 1978, Descendants: The Rise of Red, Good Behavior, Outer Banks, The Walking Dead: World Beyond, Deep Water, and Lilly.
-He also had a role in The Hunting Wives, which will be released after his death, in 2025.
+He also had a role in The Hunting Wives, which was released after his death, in 2025.
 Teal's last appearances were on Lilly and Descendants: The Rise of Red.

 Teal was best known for his role as Josh Avery on One Tree Hill, whom he portrayed during the seventh season of the series, for seven episodes.
 It was his first television appearance.

 Teal frequently performed at local Wilmington theatres; including the Opera House Theatre Company, the Thalian Association Community Theatre and the Techmoja Dance and Theater Company.

 Personal life and death

-Teal was dating fellow Outer Banks and The Hunting Wives actor Emilia Torello from September 2022.
+Teal was dating a fellow Outer Banks and The Hunting Wives actor from September 2022.

 Teal was found to have a neuroendocrine tumor in his pancreas in April 2024.
 He died of the disease at a hospital in Raleigh, North Carolina, on November 15, 2024, at age 35.